tilledminds/OPNsense-Dashboard-2025/README.md

 To import the dashboard, copy the JSON in [OPNsense-Grafana-Dashboard.json](OPNsense-Grafana-Dashboard.json) and navigate to Dashboards -> Import and paste under Import via panel json.

-#### Install Worldmap Panel

-You will also need to install the world map panel on Grafana.
-Navigate to the cog wheel -> Plugins -> search for "Worldmap" and install the plugin

-The Config for the dashboard relies on the variables defined within the dashboard in Grafana.
-When importing the dashboard, make sure to select your datasource.

 Dashboard Settings -> Variables

 WAN - $WAN is a static variable defined so that a separate dashboard panel can be created for WAN interfaces stats.
 Use a comma-separated list for multiple WAN interfaces.